gkapfham/pyohio2021-presentation/slides.md

 in learning to use cool new tools that improve programmer productivity?
 You are?
 Great!
 Let's dive into the presentation!

-The title of my talk is "Type Annotations in Python: Terribly Intimidating or Tremendously Informative?" and it was originally given at PyOhio 2021.l -->
+The title of this talk is "Type Annotations in Python: Terribly Intimidating or Tremendously Informative?" and it was originally given at PyOhio 2021.

+In it I will share my experiences with using type annotations in a Python project that I created recently to download information about the run of GitHub Action workflows from GitHub's REST API.

+But first, check out the `start` function at the bottom of this slide.

+**Explain**:

+- The talk parameter
+- That Union[Fun, Info] means that the talk could either be fun or informative
+- That List[Fun, Into] suggests that the talk could be both fun and informative

+Let's pick the second option in hopes that this talk is both fun and informative for you!

+-->

 ---

-# <em>Okay</em>, what will I learn?
+# <em>Okay</em>, what is this about?

 <style>
   h2 {